-Nuts and Uric Acid Levels
+Nuts Can Decrease Uric Acid

-Seafood and organ meats are the foods highest in purines.
-Canned sardines contain 399 milligrams of purines per 3.5 ounces, and chicken liver has 243 milligrams of purine in the same size serving.
-You should also avoid game meats, meat gravies and yeast.
+Seafood and organ meats are the foods that are highest in purines.
+If you're afraid of gout, limit these foods in your diet.
+As an example, canned sardines contain 399 milligrams of purines per 3.5 ounces, and chicken liver has 243 milligrams of purine in a 3.5-ounce serving.
+You should also avoid eating game meats, meat gravies and yeast.

 - PLoS|One: The Association Between Serum Uric Acid and the Incidence of Prediabetes and Type 2 Diabetes Mellitus: The Rotterdam Study